atjn/easy-web-app-builder/docs/config.md

     //if custom icons should be added to the app
     add: Boolean: true

-    //path to the icon to generate all other icons from
+    //path to the icons to generate all other icons from.
+Icons are split into purposes: https://developer.mozilla.org/en-US/docs/Web/Manifest/icons#values
+    source: {
+      any: String
+      maskable: String
-    source: String
+      monochrome: String
+    },

     //list of all icons currently in the project
+    list: {
-    list: [
+      any: [
         String
       ],
+      maskable: [
+        String
+      ],
+      monochrome: [
+        String
+      ],
+    },

     blockList: [
       String